medusajs/medusa/docs/content/advanced/backend/endpoints/add-middleware.md

 ## Building Files

-Similar to custom endpoints, you must transpile the files under `src` into the `dist` directory for the server to load them.
+Similar to custom endpoints, you must transpile the files under `src` into the `dist` directory for the backend to load them.

 To do that, run the following command before running the Medusa server: